CodewGPS/Fire-Detection-Using-Image-Recogniton/README.md

 # Fire Detection using Image Recognition on Raspberry Pi

 ## Overview
 This project utilizes image recognition techniques to detect fires using YOLOv5 on a Raspberry Pi.
 The model is trained on a dataset from Roboflow.
+Refer to the inferences page for inferences and more details.

 ## Features
 - Detects fires in images and video streams in real-time.